-- identifying and evaluating candidates, including the nomination of incumbent directors for reelection and nominees recommended by stockholders, to serve on our board of directors; - considering and making recommendations to our board of directors regarding the composition and chairmanship of the committees of our board of directors;
+- identifying and evaluating candidates, including the nomination of incumbent directors for reelection and nominees recommended by stockholders, to serve on our board of directors; - considering and making recommendations to our board of directors regarding the composition and chairmanship of the committees of our board of directors; - reviewing with our chief executive officer the plans for succession to the offices of our executive officers and make recommendations to our board of directors with respect to the selection of appropriate individuals to succeed to these positions;

-- reviewing with our chief executive officer the plans for succession to the offices of our executive officers and make recommendations to our board of directors with respect to the selection of appropriate individuals to succeed to these positions; - · developing and making recommendations to our board of directors regarding corporate governance guidelines and matters; and - overseeing periodic evaluations of the board of directors' performance, including committees of the board of directors.
+- · developing and making recommendations to our board of directors regarding corporate governance guidelines and matters; and - overseeing periodic evaluations of the board of directors' performance, including committees of the board of directors.

-Our nominating and corporate governance committee operates under a written charter, adopted by our board of directors on June 29, 2021, that satisfies the applicable listing standards of the Nasdaq Global Market.
+Our nominating and corporate governance committee will operate under a written charter, to be effective upon the closing of this offering, that satisfies the applicable listing standards of the Nasdaq Global Market.